100 iconic moments from music history

 Philips introduced the compact cassette in September 1963.
 The new recording medium offered more portability than records, and would eventually allow countless teenagers to record mix tapes.

-The Beatles perform live on American TV in 1964
+The Beatles perform live on American TV

 Beatlemania hit the United States on Feb.
 9, 1964, when the Fab Four—John Lennon, Paul McCartney, George Harrison, and Ringo Starr—performed live on "The Ed Sullivan Show."
 Around 700 lucky spectators got to watch the now-legendary show in person, according to Richard Harrington of The Washington Post.
-"I Wanna Hold Your Hand" would climb to the #1 spot on U.S. music charts the following month.
+"I Wanna Hold Your Hand" climbed to the #1 spot on U.S. music charts the following month.

 Bob Dylan introduces the Beatles to pot